 Reducing greenhouse gas emissions

 Svedbergs Group is working to reduce greenhouse gas emissions from its operations.
-This work helps achieve UN Sustainable Development Goals 12 – Responsible consumption and production, and 13 – Climate action.
+The work helps achieve UN Sustainable Development Goals 12 – Responsible consumption and production, and 13 – Climate action.
+The highest emissions in the value chain come from goods purchased, the use of products by customers and from transport.

 Sustainability goals

-Svedbergs Group will reduce carbon dioxide emissions according to GHG Scopes 1–3 by 50 percent by 2030 compared to 2021.
-The largest emissions in the value chain come from goods purchased, the use of products by customers and transport.
+Svedbergs Group will reduce carbon dioxide emissions according to GHG Scopes 1–3 by 50 percent in relation to sales by 2030 compared to 2021.

 Mapping greenhouse gas emissions in the value chain

-The mapping has generated new insights and the results are used as a basis for decision-making to prioritise measures to reduce greenhouse gas emissions.
-New targets and reduction plans have been developed for each company in the Group based on the analysis.
+The results of the mapping are used as a basis for decision-making to prioritise measures to reduce greenhouse gas emissions.
+All companies work according to targets and reduction plans.

 Emissions from goods purchased and use of sold products